-Balearic Island holidays and travel guide
+Balearic Islands holiday and travel guide

 Majorca is the largest and best-known Balearic, with a reputation for partying similar to Ibiza.
-Indeed, the Bay of Palma is crowded with trendy bars, restaurants and discos, but Majorca also boasts stunning mountains and unspoiled coves, as well as the Balearics’ one “real” city and the Balearic capital, Palma.
+Indeed, the Bay of Palma is crowded with trendy bars, restaurants and discos, but Majorca also boasts stunning mountains and unspoiled coves and the vibrant capital city of Palma de Mallorca.

 Nearby Ibiza is the party spot, with a trendy resort reputation that seems to draw every club-going European to the outrageous summer street scene.
 Daytime hours are spent on the beaches at Las Salinas and Es Cabellet, while nights are danced away in any of the bars and discos which compete for tourist dollars.

-Formentara, in contrast, is more reclusive, a haven for artists and solitude-seeking tourists who enjoy quiet clothes free bathing amongst the wild rosemary bushes and omnipresent bright green iguanas.
+Formentera, in contrast, is more reclusive, a haven for artists and solitude-seeking tourists who enjoy quiet clothes free bathing amongst the wild rosemary bushes and omnipresent bright green iguanas.
 Windswept Menorca is a bit more conservative and quiet, littered with stone reminders of its prehistoric past, and perfect for tourists looking for peace and beautiful, relatively isolated beaches.

 An interesting cultural note about Mahon, the capital of Menorca: mayonnaise or “mahonesa” was first created here!